Defeating the Horsemen

 This is part three of a three-part series entitled, “The Four Horseman of Retirement Income”.
 In part one we introduced you to the Four Horseman and briefly touched on how each of them can trample your retirement.
 In part two we fleshed out the risk each Horseman delivers.

 Today, we will look at a basic retirement situation coupled with an example income plan.
-This plan is designed to defeat the Four Horseman of Retirement Income (longevity, overspending, inflation and sequence of returns risk), who can potentially upend your golden years if you are not properly prepared.
+This plan aims to defeat the Four Horseman of Retirement Income (longevity, overspending, inflation and sequence of returns risk), which can potentially upend your golden years if you are not properly prepared.

 Sam and Pat: A Case Study

 Sam and Pat are in their mid-sixties and looking forward to retirement this year.
 They have moderate spending needs and have built a solid portfolio from which to draw funds.
 However, the pandemic and recent market volatility have left them concerned about their ability to generate a consistent stream of income.
 Will their money last as long as they do?
 To which Horseman are Sam and Pat particularly vulnerable?

 For a couple just about to retire, mitigating the sequence of returns risk is key.
 If Sam and Pat see several years of poor investment returns right out of the retirement gates, they might permanently cripple their primary source of planned income.
 This feels particularly real to Sam and Pat as they remember the one-two punch of the tech bubble busting in the early 2000s followed by the financial crisis in 2008-2009.